jsnkle/Celtic-Lunar-Seasonal-Calendar/README.md

 ## Special Features

 1. **Eadarra, the Threshold Month** - The first month of each year (Eadarra) has a variable length, beginning on the spring equinox and ending with the next new moon.
 This deliberate variability honors the uncertain, liminal nature of transitions between states.
 2. **The Imram Practice** - A personal ritual practice conducted during Eadarra that honors the crossing of thresholds and the individual journey into new beginnings.
-This complements rather than replaces traditional Celtic festivals.
+This complements rather than replaces traditional festivals.
 3. **The Grianstad Practice** - A complementary summer solstice ritual that acknowledges the fullness of the year at its peak, balancing the emptying and beginning energies of the Imram.
 4. **13-Month Years** - Approximately every three years, the calendar naturally includes 13 lunar months between spring equinoxes, acknowledging the true relationship between lunar and solar cycles.

-## Relationship to Traditional Celtic Festivals
+## Relationship to Traditional Festivals

-This calendar respects and complements the traditional Celtic fire festivals (Samhain, Imbolc, Beltane, and Lughnasadh):
+This calendar respects and complements the traditional fire festivals (Samhain, Imbolc, Beltane, and Lughnasadh):

 * While Imbolc (February 1-2) celebrates the first stirrings of spring within the community context, our calendar recognizes the spring equinox as the astronomical beginning of a new year
 * The traditional festivals remain important community celebrations within our framework
-   * Our calendar adds astronomical precision to personal timekeeping while honoring the cultural significance of established Celtic observances
+* Our calendar adds astronomical precision to personal timekeeping while honoring the cultural significance of established observances

 ## Contributions